What to do when your client says ‘No!’

 Identify what sort of a “No” it is

 Identify whether it is a clear “No, no thank you” that requires you to let them go gracefully, or a “Please convince me” No, where they just need a little more reassurance from you before they become a “Yes”.
-The difference can be subtle, but a few sensitive and carefully worded questions will enable you to discover which of these it is.
+The difference can be subtle, but a few sensitive questions will enable you to discover which of these it is.

 Acknowledge their reason